nhodges78/GradWork/LivePlot/readme.md

 # Live Plot

+*THIS PROGRAM HAS ONLY WORKED ON AN ARDUINO UNO R3 SO FAR*

 ## Program Summary

 This Python program is designed to pull real-time sensor data via SPI over a shared COM port with an Arduino board to which the desired sensor is connected.